The Remarkable Leadership of Thomas Paine

 A complete failure can change the world.
-Someone once perceived as a loser can inspire millions of people to do amazing things.
+Someone once perceived as a loser can inspire millions of people to do extraordinary things.
 Such was the reality of Thomas Paine.

 There is much information regarding Thomas Paine and his writings.
 However, there is little research regarding the assessment of his leadership and influence.
 Hence, this research will focus on the clues provided to us in the available literature regarding these topics.